PA Act 235 Exam Location: 19 Chapel Hill Road, Huntingdon Valley, PA 19006

 Why choose Dr. Bruce Eimer’s Act 235 Testing Services?

 Bruce N. Eimer, Ph.D. is a Pennsylvania and New Jersey Licensed Clinical Psychologist, a Pennsylvania Act 235 Certified Agent, a Pennsylvania State Police MPOETC Approved Firearms Instructor, and an NRA Certified Law Enforcement Firearms Instructor.
 Dr. Eimer administers the required Act 235 Psychological Examination on announced Saturday mornings and also by individual appointment.
 Dr. Eimer understand firearms and the people who carry them for personal protection, self-defense and for a living.
 He has been administering Act 235 Lethal Weapons Exams since 1985.

-At our announced Saturday Act 32345 exam sessions, we also have a PA Licensed Physician on site to administer the required physical exam and a Cogent Fingerprinting Service on site, so you can get all three requirements completed at one time if you wish.
+At our announced Saturday Act 32345 exam sessions, we also have a PA Licensed Physician on site to administer the required physical exam on site, so you can get both exam requirements completed at one time if you wish.